 How has the Pilsner experimentation played into the honing of Puma?

-We were able to try three different yeasts in the first experiment.
+We were able to try three different yeasts in the first experiment back in 2016.
 In particular, we were looking at a lager yeast that provided a relatively quick turnaround time, favorable flavor characteristics, and a yeast that produces low levels of undesirable by-products (diacetyl and sulfur).
 In the second experiment, we tried different dry hopping regimens as well as using a different type of Pilsner malt.
-This all culminated into some slight recipe changes in Puma and something we’re ultimately really excited about.
+This all culminated into some slight recipe changes in Puma and something we were ultimately really excited about.

 What are the notable characteristics of this beer?

 It’s light, crisp/dry, and moderately bitter without being harsh.
-Puma is floral, slightly spicy hop flavor and aroma with a backbone flavor of Pilsner malt—almost saltine cracker-like.
+Puma is floral, with a slightly spicy hop flavor and aroma and a backbone flavor of Pilsner malt—almost saltine cracker-like.

 What makes you want to drink this beer?